Unboxed-Software/solana-course/content/token22-metadata.md

 // NFT should have 0 decimals
 const decimals = 0;
 ```
-the metadata extension let us set some basic defined metadata, such as name, symbol, and uri
-at the same time it gives us the flexiblity to add custom metadata fields, so we can any metadata we want, to do so we will have to put them inside a nested array, where the outer array will contain sub arrays, each will have only two elements, the first one will be the field name, and the second one will be the field value.

-- we are calculating the rent fee for the mint, and we are calculating the metadata length, and we are calculating the total rent fee
+- we are calculating the mint length, metadata length, and the rent fee, notice that we are using the `getMintLen` function to calculate the length for the mint and we are still using the `metadataPointer` extension, we will talk about that soon, but for now keep in mind that we have to use it, also we are calculating the metadata length by using the `pack` built-in function to pack the metadata object into a byte array, and we are adding the type size and the length size to it, these two constant values are going to get stored in the mint account to make it easier to process the mint data and to know where the metadata starts and ends, so they are additional data that we have to pay for when we create the mint account, and finally we are calculating the total rent fee by adding the mint rent fee and the metadata rent fee together.
 ```ts
 const mintLen = getMintLen([ExtensionType.MetadataPointer]);
 const metadataLen = TYPE_SIZE + LENGTH_SIZE + pack(metadata).length;
 const lamports = await connection.getMinimumBalanceForRentExemption(mintLen + metadataLen);
 ```
-in the code above we are using the `getMintLen` function to calculate the rent fee for the mint, notice here that we are still using the `metadataPointer` extension, we will talk about that soon, but for now keep in mind that we have to use it, also we are calculating the metadata length by using the `pack` function to pack the metadata object into a byte array, and we are adding the type size and the length size to it, these two constant values are going to get stored in the mint account to make it easier to process the mint data and to know where the metadata starts and ends, so they are additional data that we have to pay for when we create the mint account, and finally we are calculating the total rent fee by adding the mint rent fee and the metadata rent fee together.

-- we are creating the mint account, and we are setting the rent fee, and we are setting the space to the mint length, you should be familiar with this step by now
+- we are creating the mint account.
 ```ts
 const createMintAccountInstructions = web3.SystemProgram.createAccount({
   fromPubkey: payer.publicKey,